 The distillery is conveniently located only 15 miles from the city in beautiful East Lothian, so no Highland road trip required.
 To make it even easier to sample some of the amber nectar at source, there is a small luxury shuttle bus run by the distillery.
 It will pick you up in the centre of town twice a day, 7 days a week.

-Ok so you have arrived in whisky heaven, what next?
+Okay, so you have arrived in whisky heaven, what next?
 Well, you will be presented with a choice of 4 tours which increase with price, plus there is a brilliant exhibition which features a model distillery.
-All very educational.

 The good news is that even the basic tour gives you a chance to sample your very own ‘angels share’ (aged 12 years), in the form of a complimentary glass of what you came for.